codesqueak/GardenLEDLamp/README.md

-# A Garden Lamp Solar Project (...and no software to be seen anywhere ...)
+# A Solar Garden Light Project (...and no software to be seen anywhere ...)

 Keywords: Garden light, solar light, LED, solar, circuit, QX5252F